shmulib/CGLSP/README.md

 - The next largest CGLSP instance with 26 coils - CGLSP_26
     - The solver hasn't terminated when run for about 20 minutes, beacuse the branch and bound tree continues to grow.
 This occurs because the upper bounds obtained through finding optimal solutions of the Modified Assignment Problem (CGLSP relxation) for the subproblems, which are CGLSP feasible, are not lower than a large number of the lower bounds obtained for explored subproblems, and so these subproblems are branched on instead of pruned, resulting in a very inefficient branch and bound search.
-    - The improvements suggested [below](#ideas-for-optimization-algorithm-improvement) may bring this and other larger CGSLP instances into reach of the solver.
+    - The improvements suggested [below](#ideas-for-optimization-algorithm-improvement) may bring this and other larger CGSLP instances into the reach of this solver.

 ## Ideas for optimization algorithm improvement

 Work still to be done